Employer of Record (EOR) in Nepal

 Additionally, the EOR ensures compliance with Nepalese labour laws, including rules on working hours, employee protections, and minimum wage.
 Native Teams takes care of HR administration, and employee documentation, and ensures all practices align with Nepal’s legal requirements.

 Yes, using an Employer of Record (EOR) in Nepal is fully legal.
-Native Teams adheres to all relevant employment laws in Nepal, ensuring that businesses and freelancers meet local legal and administrative standards.
+Native Teams adheres to all relevant employment laws in Nepal, ensuring that businesses meet local legal and administrative standards.
 By partnering with an EOR, companies can operate legally without the complexities of establishing a local entity, and employees will receive proper contracts, compensation, and benefits.

 Choosing EOR, like Native Teams, provides a faster, simpler, and more affordable way to hire and manage employees in Nepal compared to establishing a local business or office.
 Setting up a company involves significant time, costs, and administrative effort, including registration, tax setup, and office establishment.